top of page

 • 2 min read

-My First Official Win as a Solo Facilitator
+My First Official Speaking Gig Since Going Solo

 I still remember the moment I got the email: "Congratulations!
 We're excited to welcome you as a featured speaker at Columbus WitCon 2025."